 Read the blog: Learn more about common and emerging attack types.

-To combat the all-time high of cyberattacks and execute a successful ITRM strategy, organizations must actively seek to understand how technology is used throughout business and consistently instill protective measures.
+To combat the all-time high of cyberattacks and execute a successful IT Risk Management (ITRM) strategy, organizations must actively seek to understand how technology is used throughout business and consistently instill protective measures.

 To ensure security, your organization should focus on the following:

 - Awareness: In order to ensure security in your organization, it’s important to make sure that all employees from senior leadership to frontline workers understand what risk looks like and how to prevent it.

 - Preparation: Ensure that your team has a crisis response plan in place in the event of an attack.
 Understanding what to do and how to quickly react to an attack is crucial in mitigating the impact throughout the supply chain.

 - Testing: Testing your systems and protection measures is important to understand effectiveness.

 - Lessons learned: Assess the lessons your organization (or other organizations) have learned from previous attacks and integrate them into your response plan.
 Leveraging information from past events to improve future processes is a great way to ensure overall security.

 OneTrust’s commitment to trust begins and ends with privacy, security, and compliance.
 At OneTrust, we strive to not only comply and implement best practices but to stay one step ahead, pioneering the future of privacy and security as technology continues to evolve.

 Join us every Monday through October as we define what it means to do your part to contribute to cybersecurity in both your professional and personal life by implementing best practices and learning about topics ranging from emerging adversary tactics, techniques and procedures (TTPs), the evolving security landscape, and cybersecurity education to action trust-based cybersecurity from the individual to the enterprise.
 Request a demo to learn more today.